Murray battles back to beat Safiullin in Basel

 Unable to escape a fourth break point in the fourth game of the decider, Murray was once again forced to come from behind.

-He did so in emphatic fashion, punching the air after clinching the second of his three match points.
+He did so in emphatic fashion, punching the air after clinching the second of his three match points to set up a meeting with Spain's Roberto Bautista Agut.

-In Vienna, compatriot Dan Evans progressed with a 6-4 7-6 (7-3) win against German Oscar Otte to set up a second-round match against Russian Karen Khachanov.

 On the opening day in Basel on Monday, world number one Carlos Alcaraz came back from a set down to defeat Britain's Jack Draper.